December Self Care: 20 Ideas to Calm the Hustle and Bustle

 I know that therapy can be a not-so-fun form of self-care, but the truth is, it’s usually one of the most necessary things you should do for yourself.

-Especially with the winter season bringing about seasonal affective symptoms like stress end negative thinking, therapy is more important than ever.
 I know that I always make therapy an even bigger priority during the busy seasons of my life because I know I need it most.
 And every single time, I’m glad I did.

 19. Nurture your sleep schedule